 Generally speaking, being a location manager means finding the right locations to compliment an authentic story.
 But it’s not always so simple.
 Continue reading for more of Surad’s advice for location scouting… and location managers.

-WHAT DOES A LOCATION MANAGER DO?
+WHAT A LOCATION MANAGER DOES?

 “We handle everything, from the creative side of finding good locations,” said Surad, who collaborates with production designers, producers and directors to find the locations best suited to the film.
 “But we also manage the logistical side.”